ffund/real-time-embedded-systems-lab/1-blinky/README.md

 In the original terminal, open the .gdbinit file in a text editor and examine it carefully.

 We are going to use `gdb` and its connection to the development board via `openocd` to load the `blinky.elf` program onto the board.
 The .gdbinit file defines some initial commands that will run when we open `gdb`.

 * Answer question 5) in REPORT.md.*

+Note that you need to run `gdb` from inside this directory in order for these commands to run automatically.

 Now we're ready to start.
 In the terminal, in the same location where you ran `make`, run